koin4dapp/koin4kontrak/README.md

 (Source: https://bzdww.com/article/130403/, last access 8 June 2019)

-<h1>Rollback Attack</h3>
+<h1>Possibility of Rollback Attack</h3>
-Another potential attack to game smart contract is Rollback Attact.
-Attacker can make a smart contract that compare balance before and after action call to play game, then rollback the transaction using eosio_assert if ending balance < begining balance.
+In our DApp process we have make sure avoiding Rollback Attack.
+In rollback attack technique, attacker can make a smart contract that compare balance before and after action to play game, then rollback the transaction using eosio_assert if ending balance < begining balance.
 The code snipped is:

 ```
 void token::checkbalance(asset bbalance)